BARBARA WEIR

 Grass Seed, 2018-2019

 46 cm x 46 cm.
 Acrylic on linen canvas.
-UN-framed.
+Un-framed.
 Various colours.

 Provenance: Certificate of authenticity, sourced directly from artist.